Andrew Searle Hart: Hart's Theorem

 He was elected Vice-Provost of TCD in 1876, and at this time undertook many of the duties of the then provost, Humphrey Lloyd, that ill health had permitted him from carrying out.

 Personal life

 He married in 1840 Frances, daughter of Sir Henry McDougall, Q.C., of Dublin; she died in 1876.
 Two sons, George Vaughan Hart (1841-1912), a barrister, and Henry Chichester Hart (1847-1908), a botanist and explorer, of Carrablagh House, Donegal, survived him.
 The youngest son, William Hume Hart (1852-1887) predeceased Sir Andrew.

 Sir Andrew Hart took an active interest in the affairs of the Irish Church, and was for many years a member of the general synod and representative church body.

-On 25 January 1886 he was knighted at Dublin Castle by the lord-lieutenant, Lord Carnarvon, "in recognition of his academic rank and attainments."
+On 25 January 1886, he was knighted at Dublin Castle by the lord-lieutenant, Lord Carnarvon, "in recognition of his academic rank and attainments."

-Sir Andrew Hart died suddenly at the house of his brother-in-law and cousin (his sister had married her cousin), George Vaughan Hart, of Kilderry, County Donegal, on 13 April 1890.
+Sir Andrew Hart died suddenly at the house of his brother-in-law and cousin, George Vaughan Hart, of Kilderry, County Donegal, on 13 April 1890.